At AAATE 2019 the following policy sessions are scheduled:

 - Assistive Technology Best Practices and Challenges in Higher Education in Europe

-- Challenges in IoT and person-centred digital integrated care
+- Challenges in implementing IoT based person-centred care services

 1. Quality in AT Research: Re-Evaluating Use of the Medical Model